triplee12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - chmod ugo+x -> add execute permission to everybody
 - chmod 007 -> sets all the permission to other users
 - chmod 753 -> allows other users to write and execute
-- chmod 764 -> allows other user to read only
+- chmod --reference -> allows other user to read only